FlavioOliveiraNeto/FlavioOliveiraNeto/README.md

 Hi, I'm Flavio 😃

-I am a computer engineering student with a passion for coding, curious about technology (love love to open electronic stuff and try to fix them) and learning new tech stuff.
+I am a computer engineering student with a passion for coding, curious about technology (love to open electronic stuff and try to fix them) and learning new tech stuff.

 Languages and Skills: CSS, HTML, JS, C++, Java, SQL and a certificate for technical assistance and computer maintenance.